aarmey/ml-for-bioe/website/275/final-project.md

 There are no restrictions on the programming language or packages you use.
 You may work alone or as a pair on the project.
 If in a team, your proposal, final project, and final presentation should cover how the project was divided.

-## Proposal

-The proposal should be one page and describe the following items:

-- Why the topic you chose is interesting
-- Demonstrate that your project fits the criteria above
-- What overall approach do you plan to take for the project and why
-- Demonstrate that your project can be finished within a month
-- Estimate the difficulty of your project
-- Describe the expected outcomes of your analysis

-**We are available to discuss your ideas whenever you are ready, and you should discuss your idea with us prior to submitting your proposal.** By the time you submit your proposal you should ensure that you have access to the requisite data.
-We are happy to help you with this.

 ## Final Report

 Your final report should be less than 1500 words and describe the following items: